-- Local Living

-- Conserving and recycling assets

-- Just transition
+- Local Living - Just transition

 5. Urban Sustainable, Blue and Green Surface Water Management Solutions

 This national development aims to build on the benefits of the Metropolitan Glasgow Strategic Drainage Partnership, to continue investment and extend the approach to the Edinburgh city region.